Categories

 Website content

 It can start at any age.
-I’ve had it since birth as a side effect of a bone shape up.
+I’ve had it since birth as a side effect of a bone condition.
 It can be really painful and hard to go at times, depending on where you have it it varies.
 It’s most common in fingers and the symptoms are not being able to bend them and pain in the joints.
-Weather can effect it in some cases, I find the cold makes it worse for me personally.
+Weather can effect it in some cases, I find the cold makes it of poorer quality for me personally.

 • (::